WaveFIX/WaveFIX.github.io/README.md

-# FIX
+# FIX COMPANY
-company dedicated to computer and laptop repairs we help people with digital problems
+company dedicated to computer and laptop repairs we help people with digital problems and creator of web sites